takenet/blip-plugin-sample/README.md

 # Blip plugin

-Blip plugin it's an technology agnostic way to plug unnoficial features to enhance the portal capabilities.
+Blip plugin is a technology agnostic way to plug unofficial features to enhance the portal capabilities.

-This project aims to give the initial skill needed to develop and build your own plugins.
+This project aims to give the fundamental skills needed to develop and build your plugins.

 ## Getting started from sample

-This sample was made using the React framework.
+This sample was created using the React framework.

 1. Download or clone the project from `git`(the recommended way):